A Novel Robust Optimization Model for Nonlinear Support Vector Machine: Computational results

 The benchmark datasets are listed in the first column of Table \ref{tab_comp_res_7525}, along with the corresponding number of observations $m$ and of features $n$.
 In this study we examine 10 binary classification problems and 2 multiclass classification problems.

 The experimental setting is as follows.
 Each dataset was split into \emph{training set}, composed by the $\beta\%$ of the observations, and \emph{testing set}, composed by the remaining $(100-\beta)\%$.
 We accounted for three different values of $\beta$, leading to the holdouts 75\%-25\%, 50\%-50\%, and 25\%-75\%.
 The partition was performed inline with the \emph{proportional random sampling} strategy (\cite{ChenTseYu2001}), meaning that the original class balance in the entire dataset was maintained in both training and testing set.
 Once the partition was complete, a kernel function $k(\cdot,\cdot)$ was chosen and the training set used to train the deterministic classifier for different values of input parameter $\nu$.
-Specifically, the deterministic formulation was solved on five logarithmically spaced values of $\nu$ between $10^{-3}$ and $10^0$ using a grid-search strategy, and with $N_{\max}=10^4$ (see \cite{FacMagPot2022}).
+Specifically, the deterministic formulation was solved on the training dataset through a grid-search strategy with five logarithmically spaced values of $\nu$ between $10^{-3}$ and $10^0$, and setting $N_{\max}=10^4$ as number of sub-intervals in the linear search procedure (see \cite{FacMagPot2022}).
 The optimal classifier was chosen among the five candidates as the one minimizing the misclassification error on the training set.
 Finally, the out-of-sample error on the testing set was computed, as the ratio between the total number of misclassified points in the testing set and its cardinality.
 In order to get stable results, the partition in training and testing set was performed 96 times in a \emph{repeated holdout} fashion (\cite{Kim2009}).
 The choice of this number is motivated by the use of the Parallel Computing Toolbox in MATLAB, since the code was parallelized on the 8 cores of the working machine.
 The final results were then averaged.

 As in the original work of \cite{LiuPot2009} and in the robust linear extension presented in \cite{FacMagPot2022}, we considered $q=1$ in the objective function of the models.
-This choice provides a good compromise between structural risk minimization, related to the misclassification error, and parsimony since it automatically performs feature selection (\cite{LabMar-MerRod-Chi2019,LopMalCar2019}).
+This choice provides a good compromise between structural risk minimization, related to the misclassification error, and parsimony since it automatically performs feature selection (\cite{LabMar-MerRod-Chi2019,LopMalCar2019,LeeYoonWon2022,LiaoDaiKuo2024}).

 As far as it concerns the kernel function $k(\cdot,\cdot)$, we tested seven different alternatives: homogeneous linear ($d=1$, $c=0$), homogeneous quadratic ($d=2$, $c=0$), homogeneous cubic ($d=3$, $c=0$); inhomogeneous linear, inhomogeneous quadratic, inhomogeneous cubic; Gaussian RBF.
 For simplicity, parameter $\alpha$ in the Gaussian RBF kernel was set as the maximum value of the standard deviation across features for the dataset under consideration.
 Similarly for parameter $c$ in the inhomogeneous polynomial kernels.